ekernf01/ggrn/docs/GGRN.md

 #### Feature selection

-Some models (CellOracle, Dictys) use only TF's as features when learning $F$.
+Some models (CellOracle, Dictys) use only transcription factors as features when learning $F$.
 Others (e.g. DCD-FG) use all genes.
 We include a keyword arg `eligible_regulators` which accepts a list of all features to use when learning $F$.

 #### Known or suspected interactions